prograd-org/lab-js-prograd-expense-tracker/readme.md

 # ProGrad Lab | EXPENSE TRACKER

-Mama Jenny wants to explore the art of Pastry making.
-She is extremely popular because of her burger business and has recently had the idea to expand into cake business too.
-Unfortunately, she isn't the best at web development.
-Mama has heard of ProGrads and she thought you could do a great job.
+Mama Jenny's business started to bloom well.
+Now her burger and cake business are making huge profits, she finds really touch to keep a note of income and expenses.
+Mama knows that ProGrads have helped her in developing her business and she has again sought our help to build a expense tracker.

-Help Mama create a website that'll attract more audience and help her make a living through it.
-Your task is to build a complete website which helps in customizing cakes for birthdays.
+Help Mama create a expense tracker in Javascript that'll help her to maintain a list of income and expense on a daily basis.
+Your task is to build a expense tracker by using LocalStorage in JS.

 ## What should you do
 ```